eramirez1905/test1/BREEZE.rst

           Default: image

   -V, --kubernetes-version <KUBERNETES_VERSION>
-          Kubernetes version - only used in case one of kind-cluster commands is used.
+          Kubernetes version - only used in case one of --kind-cluster-* commands is used.
           One of:

                  v1.18.6 v1.17.5 v1.16.9